kla55/flask-and-docker/README.md

     2.3 'ml-flask-app' - Specifies the DOcker image to use

 3. Will be able to access the Flask app by visiting the designated port

+4. Debugging keywords:
+    4.1 'docker run -it --rm ml-flask-app /bin/bash' - Run an interactive shell inside the container 4.2 'ls -lah /app/' checks inside the container if the file exists